hikaya-io/admin-boundaries/README.md

 > <sup>1</sup> The main source of data is from Runfola, D., Seitz, L., Hobbs, L., Panginaban, J., Oberman, R. et al. geoBoundaries Global Administrative Database. http://www.geoboundaries.org.

-# How data is organized
+# How the data is organized

 The collection uses the following folder structure: